decyphertek-io/decyphertek/docs/products/gcp-n8n-instructions.md

 N8N is an open-source workflow automation tool that allows users to connect various apps, services, and APIs to automate tasks and processes without writing code.
 It provides a visual interface to create complex workflows by linking different actions, such as sending emails, processing data, or interacting with third-party services.
 N8N is highly customizable and can be self-hosted, making it a flexible solution for businesses and developers looking to automate their workflows.
+[GCP Marketplace: N8N ](https://console.cloud.google.com/marketplace/product/server-build-415714/n8n)

 SSH Into the server:
 --------------------